Enumerating Regular Languages with Bounded Delay: Bounded-delay enumeration

 \begin{propositionrep} For $i \geq 1$, given the stratum graph $\Gamma_i$ and starting and ending nodes $v_{s_i} \neq v_{e_i}$ of~$\Gamma_i$, we can compute in time $O(|\Gamma_i|)$ a sequence of edit scripts $\sigma_1, \ldots, \sigma_{N_i-1}$ such that, letting $s_i = u_1, \ldots, u_{N_i}$ be the successive results of applying $\sigma_1, \ldots, \sigma_{N_i-1}$ starting with~$s_i$, then $u_1, \ldots, u_{N_i}$ is a $3d$-ordering of~$\stratum_\ell(L, i)$ starting at~$s_i$ and ending at~$e_i$. \end{propositionrep}

 \begin{proofsketch} We apply the spanning tree enumeration technique from Lemma~\ref{lem:connected-enum} (in~$O(|\Gamma_i|)$) on~$\Gamma_i$, starting with~$v_{s_i}$ and ending with~$v_{e_i}$, and read the scripts from the edge labels. \end{proofsketch} \begin{proof} First, observe that by Proposition~\ref{prp:stratumconnected}, the undirected graph corresponding to~$\Gamma_i$ is connected.
 We then compute in linear time in~$\Gamma_i$ a spanning tree~$T$ of~$\Gamma_i$: this can indeed be done in linear time in our pointer machine model using any standard linear-time algorithm for computing spanning trees, e.g., following a DFS exploration, with the stack of the DFS being implemented as a linked list.
-Notice that, importantly, the number of edges of~$\Gamma_i$, hence its size, is linear in~$N_i$, since all nodes have constant degree (depending only on the DFA).
+Notice that, importantly, the number of edges of~$\Gamma_i$, hence its size, is linear in~$N_i$, since all nodes have bounded degree (namely, exponential in~$|A|$).

 Next, we apply the enumeration technique described in the proof of Lemma~\ref{lem:tree} on the tree~$T$ and starting node~$v_{s_i}$ and exit node~$v_{e_i}$, which yields a sequence~$v_{s_i} = n_1 ,\ldots, n_{|N_i|} = v_{e_i}$ enumerating all nodes of~$T$ exactly once, and where the distance between any two consecutive nodes (in~$T$) is at most~$3$.
 The traversal can easily be implemented by a recursive algorithm: we prepare an output doubly linked list containing the nodes to enumerate, and when we enumerate a node in the algorithm, we append it to the end of this linked list, so that, at the end of the algorithm, the $3$-ordering of the nodes of the graph is stored in that linked list.